 - Pre-requisite: The minimum level a student must possess or have accomplished in order to enroll in a specific program;

-- Minimum Attendance: minimum attendance required from the student so he or she can progress and be updated with the GB Curriculums;
+- Minimum Attendance:: Minimum attendance required from the student so him or her can progress and be updated with the GB Curriculums;

 - Belt System: Hierarchical rank structure designed to represent students’ progress, according to their own potential.
 The International Brazilian Jiu-Jitsu Federation (IBJJF) ranking system is used for all Gracie Barra Programs.